patrickstowell/PHY303-Lectures/_sources/phy303-unit4-parity-moments.md

 Things work best when we consider nuclei close to the magic numbers in most cases.
+Take for example the following selected nuclei.

 | Nuclei    |   $Z$ | $N$ | Character |  $j$  | $Q_{obs}$ | $Q_{pred}$ | $Q_{obs}/Q_{pred}$ |